GrafiteInc/Docs/docs/utilities/forms.md

 `$triggerClass` The classes for the button that triggers the modal.

 These attributes can also be set for `ModelForm` classes and utilize the `asModal()` method.
 This can also be used for delete buttons with `ModelForm` objects.
 With the asModal you're able to allow a simple Confirmation modal.

+## WizardForm

+A form as a set of steps with next and previous buttons.

+The standard properties such as `route`, `method` are to be set as well as the optional `progressBarColor`.
+The fields are defined in the standard way and similar to the `setSections` method you can need to set the steps in the `steps` method.

 ## Livewire